SkylineCommunications/dataminer-docs/release-notes/Class_Library/ClassLibrary_Range_1.0.md

 In some cases, it would not be possible to retrieve the alarm template or the trend template of a protocol via IDms when that protocol was a production protocol.

-Also, the IDmsProtocol interface now has a new “ReferencedVersion” property.
+Also, the IDmsProtocol interface now has a new "ReferencedVersion" property.

 ### 1.0.1.2